Salvatore Ganacci: Career

-Kobilić began studying at Musikmakarna in 2010, in Örnsköldsvik, Sweden.
+Ganacci began studying at Musikmakarna in 2010, in Örnsköldsvik, Sweden.
 He went on to work as a producer.
 In 2013, Ganacci, together with Sanjin, released his first song, called "Zlatan", inspired by Swedish footballer Zlatan Ibrahimović.
 In the song itself, he used another alias, called "Youthman".
 In the following year, Ganacci released his collaboration with Sanjin, and Jillionaire of Major Lazer called "Fresh".
 In 2015, Ganacci signed a record deal with Sebastian Ingrosso's Refune Music label.
 He also released a track featuring vocals from Trinidad James entitled "Money in my mattress".
 MTV News said the accompanying video "will be the weirdest thing you watch all day".
 In 2018, he released the track "Jook It" with Tujamo.

 Ganacci's song "Horse" was released on audio and video in 2019, by Owsla, a label co-owned by Skrillex.
 It later garnered recognition at the Berlin Music Video Awards and the Grammis.
 The music video for "Horse" was the overall winner of the Berlin Music Video Awards in 2020, also winning the award for the "Best Concept" category.

 The video begins with a group of people in the forest torturing animals, before Ganacci is alerted by an eagle and arrives driving a shoe.
 He then subjects the torturers to the very punishments they were inflicting on the animals.
 Billboard commented "it's kind of funny, but mostly it's just bizarre".
-As of January 2022, the video on OWSLA's official YouTube channel had over 46 million views.
-Ganacci worked on with director Vedran Rupic and said about the clip "My message is always about love, but I really love to experiment with what love can be."
+As of September 2024, the video on OWSLA's official YouTube channel had over 58 million views.
+Ganacci worked with director Vedran Rupic and said about the clip "My message is always about love, but I really love to experiment with what love can be."
 PopMatters listed "Horse" and also Party Favor's "Wasabi" which featured Ganacci in its best dance tracks for 2019.